 As part of their preliminary findings, the CMA highlighted the importance of independent websites which allow people to compare funeral directors.
 We believe Funeral Guide now provides bereaved families with a vital resource when it comes to comparing the cost of funeral directors in their local area.

-Claire Brandon, who manages Quaker Social Action's Down to Earth project, which supports people in funeral poverty, have welcomed Funeral Guide's move.
+Claire Brandon, who manages Quaker Social Action's Down to Earth project, which supports people in funeral poverty, has welcomed Funeral Guide's move.
 "Online price transparency within the funeral industry is essential to help bereaved people have a smoother experience when arranging a funeral.
 Having a realistic idea of prices and being able to compare them can help people weigh up their options from the comfort of their own home, before they even have to pick up the phone or step into a funeral director’s office, which many people find daunting."

 The National Association of Funeral Directors' Chief Executive, Jon Levett, echoed sentiments that pricing transparency was core to their organisation and important for the profession as a whole, saying "The NAFD has actively encouraged members to publish their prices online since 2016 and so welcomes any initiative which supports this objective and helps consumers to make an informed choice of funeral director, both in terms of the quality and range of services provided – but also the costs too."